carolynkpi/HDB_Phase1/README.txt

 Phase 2: Getting data from Google API and repeat EDA.
 Phase 3: Clustering analysis and predictive analysis.

-Currently, Phase 1 is completed, Phase 2 is in progress.
+Currently, Phase 1 is completed with the codes contained in this repository.
-You may view Phase 1 app at this address: https://carolynkpi.shinyapps.io/app_hdb/
+You may view Phase 1 app at this address: https://carolynkpi.shinyapps.io/app_hdb/ Phase 2 is in progress.